billnguyen8991/Asheville-Airbnb-Listings-Analysis/README.md

 **Environment used:** Microsoft SQL Server Management Studio

 # Asheville Airbnb Overview

+The Asheville Airbnb market is clearly dominated by **Entire home/apartment** listings, which account for more than 80% of all listings across price ranges.
+This suggests that Asheville primarily attracts **groups of travelers** rather than couples or solo travelers.

+To capitalise on this trend, hosts offering Entire home/apartment rentals could consider **adding family-friendly amenities**, such as private parking, outdoor spaces, or play areas.
+These improvements are likely to appeal to families with children and could enhance occupancy and guest satisfaction.

 ### Table 1: Room Distribution in Asheville
 | Room Type        | Price Quartile | Number of Listing | Percentage |
 |-----------------|----------------|---------------|----------------------|